oceanwp/oceanwp/readme.txt

 There are multiple ways you can use a child theme with the OceanWP Theme, Use any one method mentioned below to create a child theme or use a child theme we have created.

 1. Download the child theme from Github - https://github.com/oceanwp/oceanwp-child-theme
-2. Using Plugin One click Child theme - https://wordpress.org/plugins/one-click-child-theme/
+2. Using Plugin One click Child theme - https://wordpress.org/plugins/one-click-child-theme
-3. More information on creating child theme. - https://codex.wordpress.org/Child_Themes
+3. More information on creating child theme - https://codex.wordpress.org/Child_Themes

 == OceanWP License ==